 Graduate students must attempt to resolve informally an academic grievance as soon as possible.
-A student must initiate informal resolution procedures by contacting the professor (or administrator as the instructor of record) no later than ten (10) business days after classes begin in the semester following that in which the complaint arose, or the grievance will be deemed untimely.
+A student must initiate informal resolution procedures by contacting the professor (or administrator as the instructor of record) no later than ten (10) business days\ after classes begin in the semester following that in which the complaint arose, or the grievance will be deemed untimely.
 The student must first attempt to resolve the academic grievance through an informal meeting with the professor.
 If the matter cannot be resolved, or if the professor cannot be reached, the student must meet next with the department chair.
-If the student's grievance is against a committee, the student must meet with the department chair.
+If the student's grievance is against a committee, the student must meet with the committee chairperson.
+If the matter cannot be resolved, the student must meet next with the department chair.
 The informal grievance process is terminated at the department level except when the department chair is the subject of the complaint in which case the grievance continues to the college or school dean.
 A mutually agreeable resolution shall be formalized through a notation in the student's file/record, which is initialed by the student and the professor or college or school dean.